5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/Enable_Firefox_Hardware-Acceleration.md

 ## Background

 By default, Firefox on macOS does not reliably enable hardware video decode via Apple's VideoToolbox, even when the iGPU is fully capable.
-A comparison between Firefox's codec support on Windows and macOS illustrates the issue:
+A comparison between Firefox's codec support of the Intel UHD 620 on Windows and macOS illustrates the issue:

 |Windows|macOS|
 --------|-------